Q: How do I set up the app for the first time?

 Q: Is there a way to prevent blocked calls from going to voicemail?

-A: Unfortunately, we cannot prevent blocked calls from going to voicemail.
+A: Unfortunately for the Basic tier, we cannot prevent blocked calls from going to voicemail.
 This is a limitation from Apple that prevents us from hanging up on blocked calls.
 As soon as Apple lifts this limitation, we will eagerly make it available.
 We want to hang up on them as well.

 Q: Is there a way to see calls that have been blocked?

 A: Unfortunately, not.
 This is another implementation detail from Apple that we can’t work around (we can provide a blocked calls list with Android).
 We have no idea why we can’t have a “Hey!
 We’re awesome and here’s a list of calls we’ve blocked for you” section somewhere.
 The day that changes is the day you’ll see it.

 Q: Is there any way to block all unknown caller ID/private callers?